 Work on his next project is “50-60% done” though other projects are currently in the works so there is no real definite release date.
 Thankfully this release is available for free over at Rack and Ruin Records.
 So feel free to head over there and grab the album.
 The artwork was done by Miranda Darley.
 Of her work Negahban comments that,

-“What stood out to me is those anguished old faces; I really liked how they are bleak, emotional, and almost humorous all at the same time, and in a way i see a lot of those same qualities with my music.
+“What stood out to me is those anguished old faces; I really liked how they are bleak, emotional, and almost humorous all at the same time, and in a way i see a lot of those same qualities with

 It’s clear that the album, from track to track and from artwork to inception, is a whole piece of art.
 Everything is connected and elements are brought together to complete a total vision.
 Definitely worth a listen.